alexgarbiak/presentations/README.md

   </a>
 </p>

-# Alex Garbiak's GitHub Pages Hosted Presentations
+# Alex Garbiak's presentations hosted on GitHub

 This repo hosts all my presentations. :open_file_folder: